taniatsq/tp/docs/DeveloperGuide.md

   Use case ends.

+### Use case: Remove a class (UC-08)

+**MSS**

+1. User enters the program (MustVas).
+2. User User request to [view the list of classes](#use-case-view-list-of-classes-uc-03).
+3. User inputs the command to remove a class.
+4. User selects the class to be removed from the list.
+5. MustVas removes the selected class and all associated data from the system.

+  Use case ends.

+**Extensions**

+  * 2a.
+User enters invalid command.
+    * 2a1.
+MustVas shows an error message.

+    Use case ends.

+  * 3a.
+User inputs an invalid command.
+    * 3a1.
+MustVas shows an error message.

+    Use case ends.

+  *4a.
+User inputs invalid class.
+    4a1.
+MustVas shows an error message.

+    Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.